 a.
-It is the intent of the parties that the purpose of the Enhanced Benefits Account is to establish a funding account for Uncommitted Chapter Funds.
+It is the intent of the parties that the purpose of the Enhanced Benefits Account is to establish a funding account for Uncommitted Chapter Funds and other funds deposited in the Enhanced Benefits Account.
 The parties also acknowledge that exact cost determinations of Enhanced Benefits payable in the future are not possible, and therefore, no absolute assurance of fully funding the cost can be made in advance.
 Therefore, the Enhanced Benefits Account is recognized for the purpose of holding Uncommitted Chapter Funds, until an assignment of those funds is made to provide Enhanced Benefits to fund future costs of new enhanced benefits, at which time the appropriate amount of funds in the Enhanced Benefits Account will be transferred to the Base Benefit Fund.
 The Board shall submit an annual report to City Council and the council Auditors on the beginning balance, additions, deductions and ending balance of the Enhanced Benefits Account.
 This report shall be submitted as part of the Board's annual financial statements.

 b.
-The parties agree that the estimate of costs for new Enhanced Benefits enacted subsequent to the date of this Agreement, will be apportioned according to the actuarial cost method into two components: First, the increase in the accumulated value of past normal costs (actuarial accrued liability); second, the increase in the actuarial present value of future normal costs, both associated with a particular Enhanced Benefit being considered for inclusion.
+The parties agree that the estimate of costs for new Enhanced Benefits enacted subsequent to the date of this Agreement, will be apportioned according to the actuarial cost method into two components: First, the increase in the accumulated value of past normal

+Revised Exhibit 1 Rev Agmt June 9, 2015 - Floor Page 15 of 37 costs (actuarial accrued liability); second, the increase in the actuarial present value of future normal costs, both associated with a particular Enhanced Benefit being considered for inclusion.
 The Enhanced Benefit under consideration shall not be approved unless amounts from the Enhanced Benefits account are transferred to the Base Benefits Fund equal to the full value of accumulated past normal costs plus the current year's portion of future normal costs associated with the increase.
 Also, a commitment must be made to provide for future transfers from the Enhanced Benefit Account to the Base Benefits Fund for each future year's portion of future normal costs associated with the increase.
 Such transfers would take place on or about July 1 of each year.